danakembara/FaceRecognition/README.md

 </div>

 ## 📦 Data Availability
 This project uses a subset of the CelebA dataset, which is publicly available at the [official CelebA website](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html).

-You can also download the specific subset used in this project here: [Google Drive link](https://drive.google.com/drive/folders/1Y-kRoMckL1pvxT2zFC_VC2yaD_v7Ph3k)
+Specific subset dataset that used in this project can be downloaded here: [Google Drive link](https://drive.google.com/drive/folders/1BMcCUkpRA99ULUMWYUOboL19Yph2k3Vs)